Asobi Asobase: Manga

-The manga is digitally published in English on the Comikey manga platform.
+Comikey digitally published the manga in English.

-Volume list
+Volumes

 Anime

 A 12-episode anime television series adaptation, directed by Seiji Kishi and animated by Lerche, aired from July 8 to September 23, 2018.
 The scripts were written by Yuko Kakihara and the music was composed by Masato Koda.
 The opening theme song is "Three Piece" (スリピス, Suripisu), while the ending theme song is "Inkya Impulse" (インキャインパルス, Inkya Inparusu), both by Hina Kino, Rika Nagae and Konomi Kohara.
 Crunchyroll streamed the series outside Asia.
-In Southeast Asia and South Asia, Muse Communication licensed the series and streamed it on Muse Asia YouTube channel.
+In Southeast Asia and South Asia, Muse Communication licensed the series and streamed it on their Muse Asia YouTube channel.
 An original video animation episode was bundled with the manga's seventh volume on December 26, 2018.